 Here are few other photos from downtown Dixon, Illinois:

-All photos taken by the author except for the Ronald Reagan boyhood home.
-Author’s photos were taken on July 11, 2014.
+All photos were taken by the author except for the Ronald Reagan boyhood home.
+The author’s photos were taken on July 11, 2014.

 A list of all photo posts from the American County Seats series in TimManBlog can be found here.